andock/andock/docs/configuration/fin.md

 # Fin Hooks

-Andock is handling the creation updating and removing of environments.
+<b>Andock</b> is handling the creation updating and removing of environments.
 Each lifecycle step is configurable through an ansible hook file.

 | File name                  | Description |
 |----------------------------|:------------|